heather92115/palabras/docs/db.md

 _Note: Don't source the env files if you plan to switch between prod and testing.
 The command line shell's env vars will override the loaded .env file values._

+# Integration Testing
-# For Integration Tested, repeat the previous steps with slight alterations:
+Repeat the previous steps with slight alterations:

 ## Step 1: Gain admin access to your database.